dustin-armstrong-nlbc/catalog/README.md

 If developed further, the below features will be implemented to future versions of Catalog.
 - [x] Ebook management.
 Implementing a `doctype`, possibly an upload functionality for ebook files.
 Would be nice to have a remote backup of my ebooks along with their data (Catalog already has blank columns in the database for this).
+- [ ] Import for books in English (or other languages).
+While Moly import handles Hungarian books, I'm still to find a proper source for books in other languages (WorldCat?
+Goodreads?
+Google Books?
+Other?).
+If you have suggestions, don't keep it for yourself.
 - [ ] Multi-user.
 Currently I don't really see the point in a multi-user application, but who knows.
 Catalog already has an unused `owner` column in the database.

 ## Third-party code